5439 Cedar Valley Drive

 33-acre natural area along the west Big Thompson River

-0.7-mile natural-surface pedestrian trail (no dogs or bicycles allowed)
+0.7-mile natural-surface pedestrian trail (no dogs, bicycles or golf carts allowed)

 Wildlife viewing, nature study, restored wetland and river habitats